gcl-team/SNA/README.md

 ## 🚀 Getting Started (NuGet)

-SimNextgen is available on [GitHub Packages - NuGet](https://github.com/gcl-team/SNA/pkgs/nuget/SimNextGenApp).
-You can install it using the .NET CLI:
+SNA is available on [GitHub Packages - NuGet](https://github.com/gcl-team/SNA/pkgs/nuget/SimNextGenApp).
+We can install it using the .NET CLI:

 ```bash
 dotnet add package SimNextgenApp